alvin-tosh/Infosec-and-Hacking-Scripts/README.md

       They are used to automate computer processes...ie attacks, automation and defenses. lets have fun! 😏

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Introduction
+Introduction😄
 ------------
-      This is a collection of scripts I wrote while learning scripting and programming or used in pentests.
-      If you have any suggestions for new scripts let me know as well; I am always looking for new ideas.
+      This is a collection of scripts I wrote while learning scripting and programming or used in pentests 😉 If you have any suggestions for new scripts let me know as well; I am always looking for new ideas 😁

 <img src="3105anoncover.gif" height="500" width="1750" >